dipc-cc/sp2graph/README.md

 Given the `xyz` geometry of a planar carbon-based structure (*sp<sup>2</sup>*-hybridized), __sp2graph__ aims to provide:

    - all possible Kekulé representations
-   - the most stable structure according to Clar's $\pi$-sextet theory
+   - the most stable structure according to Clar's &pi-sextet theory
    - allow for user defined initial constrains, by imposing:
       - single or double bonds at specified connections
       - radicals at specific sites